sarahzu/Configuration-System/README.md

 You only need to run *pip install -r requirements.txt* and *npm install* once in order to install all dependencies.
 When you want to run the application again, you can omit those commands.

-I've tested the web-application with mac OS X on Firefox 72.0.2 browser, with Windows 10 on Google Chrome 79.0.39.45.130 browser and with Linux (Ubuntu) on Midori v8.0-31-gf6b3b1e web-browser.

 ## Run the Test-case Environment
 This environment simulates the interface to the gameplay system and serves as a proof of concept.
-The backend extracts the needed information from the configuration system's database and the frontend loads a web-application which visualises all visual components as they where set in the configuration system.
+The backend extracts the needed information from the configuration system's database and the frontend loads a web-application which visualises all visual components as they were set in the configuration system.

   3. To run the test-case backend API:
 ```